 Alcohol is one of the most heavily regulated industries in the United States.
 You must have a license if you want to produce, import, distribute, warehouse, sell, or buy alcoholic beverages as part of your business.
 Whatever your involvement in the alcohol industry, we can help you evaluate the best licensing options for you, and we can help you get the license, or licenses, that you need to run your business legally.

-Our attorneys regularly represent clients at administrative and protest hearings in front of the TTB, the California ABC, the New York State Liquor Authority, and elsewhere.
+Our attorneys regularly represent clients at administrative and protest hearings in front of the TTB, the California ABC, and elsewhere.
 We can work with you to negotiate with your neighbors and the community and overcome objections and oppositions that could delay or prevent you from operating your business.

 We are experts in helping you market, sell or ship alcohol, online and via the latest technologies.
 We know the rules controlling what types of licensees can ship alcohol to each state, and can help you structure your model to comply with the law.
 The rules are different for beer, wine and spirits, and also depending on who is the source of the product; producers and retailers have different privileges.
 Some of our clients elect to have no alcohol licenses at all, instead providing services to licensed parties making alcohol sales.
 We enjoy the challenge of imagining new models within the framework of existing law.
 If there is a path forward, we’ll help you find it.